gesellkammer/bpf4/docs/index.md

 >>> avgbpf
 _BpfLambdaDivConst[0.0:4.0]

-# Sample the bpf at a regular interval, generate 30 elements
+# Sample the bpf at a regular interval, generate 30 elements.
+This first
+# samples curve `a` and `b`, then performs the binary operations
+# on the resulting arrays, avoiding any extra allocation
 >>> avgbpf.map(30)
 array([ 0.5       ,  0.95977011,  2.67816092,  4.51724138,  6.35632184,
         7.29885057,  7.75862069,  8.2183908 ,  8.67816092,  9.13793103,